 But is a useful short hand to describe a very real psychological issue – being under mothered.

 Those with a mother wound are left to navigate adulthood without the base of confidence and security that enough mothering instills.

 [Do you feel your mother issues are so big you need help, fast?
-Harley Therapy booking platform provides affordable Skype therapy as soon as tomorrow.]
+Harley Therapy booking platform provides affordable online therapy as soon as tomorrow.]

 But my mother was so ‘nice’….

 Sometimes it’s very apparent we were not mothered.
 Our mother had psychological issues, or an addiction, or a physical illness.
 She was clearly unable to provide the consistent love and support needed for a child to prosper.

 But there is another type of mother that can leave us an adult who feels guilty for daring to think we have a mother wound.
 This is the fun, generous mother everyone else loved.
 The mother who took care of us in a physical sense.
 We had a nice home, nice clothes, we were driven to after school classes, we never wanted for anything.